 “Imminent” means likely to happen right away or within a matter of minutes.

-“Physical escort” means a temporary touching or holding of the hand, wrist, arm, shoulder, or back for the purpose of inducing a student who is acting out to walk to a safe location.
+“Physical escort” means a temporary touching or holding of the hand, wrist, arm, shoulder, or back for the purpose of directing a student to a safe location.

 “Positive behavioral interventions and supports” means application of a broad range of systematic and individualized strategies for achieving important social and learning outcomes, while preventing problem behaviors by making them irrelevant, inefficient, and ineffective.